From: Rev. Karen McArthur

 Re: Credit for Small Employer Health Insurance Premiums

-This memo, along with the attached spreadsheet, should provide the information needed to calculate the figures required for both forms.
+This memo, along with the attached spreadsheet, should provide the information needed to calculate the figures required for both forms for 2013.
 However, it includes a standard disclaimer:

 This memo and spreadsheet seek to provide current and accurate general information for churches regarding the Small Employer Health Insurance Premiums Credit.
 However, if you are seeking tax advice regarding your church, you may wish to consult an accountant who can review your situation personally and offer her or his professional and specific advice to your congregation.

 The accompanying documents can be accessed through the following links: